 What is Creatine?

-Creatine is a union of three amino acids: arginine, glycine and methionine.
-It is naturally produced and stored in our muscle cells, approx. 95% and the rest 5% is in the brain, liver and kidney.
-Some creatine-rich foods are red meat, fatty fish like tuna and salmon.
+Creatine is a union of three amino acids: arginine, glycine, and methionine.
+It is naturally produced and stored in our muscle cells, approx. 95%, and the rest 5% is in the brain, liver, and kidney.
+Some creatine-rich foods are red meat and fatty fish like tuna and salmon.

 Creatine is the most famous and widely used sports supplement by athletes and bodybuilders for performance enhancement.
-It helps produce ATP (Adenosine Triphosphate), the primary source of cellular energy, which is helpful for our bodies when heavy lifting and doing high-intensity exercises.
+It is believed to help boost strength, power, and endurance and enhance muscle recovery from exercise.
+Creatine helps produce ATP (Adenosine Triphosphate), the primary source of cellular energy, which is helpful for our bodies during heavy lifting and high-intensity exercises.

 You may find various forms of creatine in the supplements, but the most popular and effective one is creatine monohydrate.